MidnightDreamerX17/skill20/Skills/DruidPotential.md

-# Druid Magic (WIS)
+# Druid Potential (WIS)

 Druid Magic comes from nature, the soil, the trees, all nearby animals and insects, the air, the sun, the moon, the stars, and everything else in the environment.
 Typically, only those who actually like nature will have the patience to utilize Druid Magic.

-Read Druid Scroll: Druid Magic Level is added as a bonus to rolls to use the power of druid scrolls.
+Possible Spells: In combination with the Druid Power (WIS) skill, the character can use their Druid Memorization Slots and Druid Spell Energies as follows:

 - Level 1: 1st-circle spells
 - Level 3: 2nd-circle spells